 Am I Eligible for DWI Sealing?

-If you’ve been convicted of a DWI/DUI charge, use the following DWI Sealing Eligibility Test to determine if you’re eligible for an Order of Nondisclosure of your DWI offense.
+If you’ve been convicted of a DWI/DUI charge, you can call us at (832) 259-9095 to speak immediately with a DWI lawyer, or use the following DWI Sealing Eligibility Test to determine if you’re eligible for an Order of Nondisclosure of your DWI offense.
 Answer the questions by selecting the appropriate option for your case:

 DWI Record Sealing